Early In-Person Voting

 ID Requirements

-Photo ID is not the only acceptable form of identification.
-Acceptable forms of identification include a current utility bill, bank statement, government check, paycheck, or any other government document containing the name and address of the voter.
+Acceptable forms of identification include a current utility bill, bank statement, government check, paycheck, or any other government document containing the name and address of the voter – these can not be more than 12 months old and are acceptable in physical or electronic form.

 Some of the most common forms of identification that are accepted at all locations during early voting and on Election Day are: